JehanRodrigo/Web-API-CRUD-with-.NET9-EntityFramework-SQLServer-Updated-/README.md

   ## Installing the SQLServer Provider
   * Go to nugget package manager by righthand clicking the project
-  * Find "Microsoft.EntityFrameworkCore.SqIServer" - Microsoft SQL Server database provider for Entity Framework Core.
+  * Find "Microsoft.EntityFrameworkCore.SqlServer" - Microsoft SQL Server database provider for Entity Framework Core.
   * Then Download and install it.
-(36 errors occur and does not install)
+(Check error 3 if needed)